 Other than living at home with all of his beautiful felines, Cohen is a contractor by trade.
 This allowed him to “transform his house into an indoor cat’s dream home,” according to The Dodo.
 Apparently, he has “affixed walkways high up along his walls, sunning stations up near the skylights, portholes for traveling between rooms and a wealth of little private nooks and crannies for the felines to curl up in.”
 Here’s one of the perches Cohen created:

 And he’s created some amazing climbing areas in his home too.
-Check out the shelves behind the spiral slide – this is one decked out house:
+Check out the shelves behind the spiral slide – this is one decked out dream house:

 It’s nice to see people being a little selfless these days.
 Animals don’t have voices.
 We have to stick up for them and help them live good lives.
 After all, they live fairly short ones.
 I’m happy to see Cohen taking such good care of so many cats and kittens that need help.
 It’s even more impressive to see that he’s using his fame from this to find a cure for FIP, along with participating in humane journeys.
-Thank you Peter Cohen!
+Thank you, Peter Cohen!